Understanding the Difference Between an Incident, a Complaint and a Risk Event

-Categorizing these events can be difficult.
-Most have vague definitions, one event often leads to another, and there can be multiple teams involved in each incident.
-However accurately tracking these events is necessary to manage liability, comply with regulations and drive improvements across the organization.
+Understanding these distinctions is vital for effective security incident management.
+Categorizing a physical security incident, complaint, and enterprise risk event can be difficult.
+Each has vague definitions: One event often leads to another, and multiple teams can be involved in each situation.
+However, accurately tracking these events is necessary to manage liability, comply with regulations, and drive improvements across the enterprise.

 Before we dive in, let’s look at some commonly used definitions for each category.